vpicaveclub/vpicave.club/index.md

 # Caving

-The Virginia Tech community is blessed to have a plethora of caving locations around the blacksburg community.
+The Virginia Tech community is blessed to have a plethora of caving locations around the Blacksburg community.
 Because of this, our club turns a relatively niche activity into a hobby for a total of almost 500 members (active and alumni).

 A larger community generated a wide range of caving types – including, but not limited to, horizontal caving, vertical caving, sport caving, research caving, and surveying.